A Short History of Kriya Yoga Meditation

 Swami Hariharananda Giri (1907 – 2002) was the principle teacher of my guru, Swami Shankarananda Giri.

-Swami Hariharananda Giri, was fully self-realized.
+Swami Hariharananda Giri, was highly realized.
 There are a number of videos of his talks and interviews on the web and these are worth watching.

 Some time around 1996, Swami Shankarananda Giri, left Swami Hariharananda’s organisation and started teaching independently.